microsoft/qsharp-runtime/src/Qir/Runtime/public/README.md

 Same-level entities are independent of each other (unless specified otherwise).
 Entities depend on the levels listed earlier only.

-To do: Consider moving `public\` one level up, or all the rest one level down the directory tree.
+TODO: Consider moving `public\` one level up, or all the rest one level down the directory tree.

 ## Level 0.
 External To This Directory

 **..\..\Common\Include\qsharp__foundation_internal.hpp**
                         Depends on `QIR_SHARED_API` - consider moving below `public\`.